Tropicalizing Principal Minors of Positive Definite Matrices: Tropicalizing principal minors of positive definite matrices

+\end{theorem} We do not know whether the representable analogue of (4) in Proposition~\ref{prop:Mconcave}, with the Dressians replaced by tropical Grassmannians, is also equivalent to the other sets in this theorem.

 \begin{proof} Let $\mathcal{K} =\cR$ or $\cC$, and let $\kk$ denote its residue field.
-The equality of the last two sets follows from Theorem~\ref{thm:TropGrassFlagGrass_AnyField}.
+The equality of the last two sets is the content of Theorem~\ref{thm:TropGrassFlagGrass_AnyField}.
 We will now show that the first two sets are equal.

 ($\subseteq$) Let $A$ be a positive definite matrix over $\cK$.
 Then $A = B^*B$ for some $B\in \cK^{n\times n}$.
 By Cauchy-Binet, Since all of the terms in the first sum are nonnegative, the tropicalization ($\nu$ values) of the sum is the tropical sum (maximum) of the tropicalization of the summands.
 Moreover, for any $a\in \cK$, $\nu(a) = \nu(\overline{a})$, so $\nu(\overline{a}a) = 2\nu(a)$.
 All together this gives